Good Debt, Bad Debt and Getting Help

 There are lots of FREE specialist debt organisations that you can contact for support.
 If they are asking you to pay for their services then DON’T – you should never need to pay.
 The free services will provide you with all the support you need to get back on top of things.

-- The Money Advice Service is a free and impartial service.
+- Money Helper is a free and impartial service.
 They offer advice and guides on their website and on the phone.
 There are also some great online tools and calculators that help keep track of your spending.
 They can provide you with contact details for a variety of free online, telephone and face-to-face debt advice services.
 Click here to find some of the services they recommend.

 - Step Change is a debt charity with lots of free debt advice and information on their website.
 You can get help online and they’ll recommend the best solutions and services for your circumstances and support you for as long as you need them.